Types of Mountains | Fold Mountains, Volcanic Mountains, etc.

 Horsts and rift vallet

-Residual mountains form after years of denudation of the Earth’s crust by the wind, moving water, erosion, weathering, etc. Pieces of land hard enough to resist denidation transform into residual mountains.
+Residual mountains form after years of denudation of the Earth’s crust by the wind, moving water, erosion, weathering, etc. Pieces of land hard enough to resist denudation transform into residual mountains.
 Mount Monadnock in the USA is an example of a residual mountain.

 Read more